 You've probably got a lot of questions about what homeschooling looks like during the high school years, how it works, and what you need to watch out for.
 Here are some pros and cons to help answer those questions!

-Some students feel that they're wasting time in a traditional high school environment.
+Similarly, some students feel that they're wasting time in a traditional high school environment.
 Homeschooling allows you to cut down on that lost time by focusing on essential topics only, whether that's a specific interest, a potential career path, or a subject a student is struggling with.
 And, some material is easier to learn than others, so students can breeze through subjects that they learn quickly.

 Some students are comfortable creating and following their own schedules; other students struggle without the structure imposed by traditional education.
 It's also easier to get distracted or to procrastinate in a home-education environment.
 There are ways to overcome these issues, but it will take work (and probably a little trial-and-error).